-Paddock Wood, including

-land in east Capel,

-Structure Plan SPD

-in each location;

-identifying the main transport and active travel routes within areas of new development, and how these will relate and tie in with the existing routes;

-the location of neighbourhood centres and the infrastructure required at the strategic site, and a framework for how and when this would be delivered.
+Paddock Wood, including land in east Capel, Structure Plan SPD below.
+This takes account of the timetable for the new Local Plan.
+Purpose To provide guidance on the overall transformational development of Paddock Wood, including land in east Capel.
+This will include: guidance on how the overall structure of the settlement will meet the principles of garden communities; indicating the main areas for residential, employment, leisure and other uses, and areas of open space and green and blue infrastructure.
+This will include details of the amount of each use in each location; identifying the main transport and active travel routes within areas of new development, and how these will relate and tie in with the existing routes; the location of neighbourhood centres and the infrastructure required at the strategic site, and a framework for how and when this would be delivered.
 Beneath this Structure Plan SPD will sit several Framework Masterplan SPDs for particular areas of Paddock Wood, including land in east Capel.
 These are detailed below.
 It is anticipated that the Paddock Wood Neighbourhood Plan will provide further detail - for example on design, layout, height - which in turn will sit beneath the Framework Masterplan SPDs.

-Geographical coverage Land indicated as part of the strategic site Paddock Wood, including land in east Capel, in the Pre-Submission version of the Local Plan

-Production Lead officer

-Strategic Sites and Delivery Team Leader
+Geographical coverage Land indicated as part of the strategic site Paddock Wood, including land in east Capel, in the Pre-Submission version of the Local Plan Production Lead officer Strategic Sites and Delivery Team Leader External resource David Lock Associates and sub-consultant team.
+Indicative timetable Draft prepared January 2022, with time to be adjusted if necessary following receipt of the Inspector's report on Local Plan (April 2022) Consultation

-External resource

-David Lock Associates and sub-consultant team.

-Indicative timetable Draft prepared

-Autumn 2022, with time to be adjusted if necessary following receipt of the Inspector's report on the Local Plan examination (October 2022).

-Consultation

-February - March 2023

-Adoption

-July 2023